Hidalgo (film): Production

-Fact and fiction
+Johnny Depp revealed during a sworn testimony at his defamation trial against Amber Heard that Disney offered him the lead role in Hidalgo, but, after reading the screenplay, he turned it down, saying, "I just didn't think it was for me."
+Instead, Depp asked Disney for a more family-friendly, cartoon-like role, and Disney then offered him the role of Jack Sparrow.

+Toys

+Breyer Animal Creations produced a line of model horses inspired by the film.

+Historical accuracy

 The Native American historian Vine Deloria questioned Hopkins' claims of Lakota ancestry, as presented uncritically in the film.

 But, Nakota filmmaker Angelique Midthunder said during the controversy that "the story of the half Indian who took his pinto mustang across the sea to race in the big desert has been told to children of the northern plains tribes for generations."
 Lakota elder Sonny Richards writes, "Kaiyuzeya Sunkanyanke (Frank Hopkins) was a South Dakota native and Lakota half-breed."

-Based on Hopkins' account of his mixed-race ancestry, the movie production employed Lakota historians, medicine men, and tribal leaders as consultants to advise during every scene that represented their culture.
+Based on Hopkins' account of his mixed-race ancestry, the film's production employed Lakota historians, medicine men, and tribal leaders as consultants to advise during every scene that represented their culture.
 Many of the Ghost Dancers who reenact the sacred ceremony of 1890 in Hidalgo had participated in the film Thunderheart (1992) and the mini-series Dreamkeeper, both written by Fusco.
 The screenwriter was adopted as an honorary relative of the Oglala Nation in a Hunkyapi ceremony (Making of Relatives) on September 3, 1989, on the Pine Ridge Indian Reservation.

-Because the Disney Corporation marketed the movie as a true story, some historians criticized the film both because of the legendary status of Hopkins' claims and for the film's divergence from his accounts.
+Because the Disney Corporation marketed the film as a true story, some historians criticized the film both because of the legendary status of Hopkins' claims and for the film's divergence from his accounts.
 They contend that many of the events, especially the featured race, never took place.
 Historians of distance riding said that most of Hopkins' claims as depicted in the film, including the race, have been 'tall tales' or hoaxes.

-The film says that descendants of the horse Hidalgo, for which the movie was named, live among the Gilbert Jones herd of Spanish Mustangs on Blackjack Mountain in Oklahoma.
+The film says that descendants of the horse Hidalgo, for which the film was named, live among the Gilbert Jones herd of Spanish Mustangs on Blackjack Mountain in Oklahoma.
 By Hopkins' original account, he decided to leave his horse in Arabia after the race.

 In 2006, John Fusco, the screenwriter of Hidalgo, responded to criticism about the historical basis of the film.
 He had done research on Hopkins for years.
 He said that he used parts of Hopkins' 1891 desert memoirs (unpublished during the rider's lifetime) and "heightened the 'Based On' story to create an entertaining theatrical film."
 He held that the story of the man and his horse is true.
 Fusco offered quotes from surviving friends of Hopkins, notably former distance riders Walt and Edith Pyle, and Lt Col William Zimmerman, along with information found in horse history texts, as verification.